-Cathy Homkey is a health system transformation expert with extensive knowledge and experience in rural health.
-She specializes in designing, implementing and refining service delivery innovations, including value-based purchasing and Delivery System Reform Incentive Payment (DSRIP) programs.
+Cathy Homkey is a health system transformation expert with direct knowledge and experience in rural health.
+She specializes in designing, implementing, and refining service delivery innovations, including value-based payments and Delivery System Reform Incentive Payment (DSRIP) programs.

-Cathy guides her clients every step of the way – identifying strategies, developing a plan, cultivating strong alliances among partners, creating governance structures, building sustainable financing models, designing systems across providers, developing infrastructure, implementing system changes, and creating performance measurement mechanisms.
-She has a proven history of effectively engaging hospitals, physician practices, behavioral health providers, community-based organizations, government, patients, and payers and aligning strategies and solutions across partners to achieve long-term success.
+Cathy guides her clients every step of the way by identifying strategies, developing a plan, cultivating strong alliances among partners, creating governance structures, building sustainable financing models, designing systems across providers, developing infrastructure, implementing system changes, and creating performance measurement mechanisms.
+She effectively engages hospitals, physician practices, behavioral health providers, community-based organizations, government, patients, and payers aligning strategies and solutions across partners to achieve long-term success.

-An accomplished leader in improving healthcare systems, Cathy served six years as CEO for the Adirondack Health Institute (AHI), a nonprofit joint venture including four hospitals and a federally qualified health center, focused on reforming the delivery system within the rural nine-county Adirondack Region in upstate New York.
-In collaboration with Medicaid, Medicare and seven commercial payers, she launched the Adirondack Medical Home Pilot, one of eight nationally recognized as a Multi-Payer Advanced Primary Care Practice Demonstration.
-Successfully elevating the quality of care, improving the patient experience and reducing costs, the pilot paved the way for a new clinically integrated accountable care organization (ACO) and the New York State health home care management initiative.
+An accomplished leader in improving healthcare systems, Cathy served six years as chief executive officer for the Adirondack Health Institute (AHI), a nonprofit joint venture including four hospitals and a federally qualified health center, focused on reforming the delivery system within the rural nine-county Adirondack region in upstate New York.
+In collaboration with Medicaid, Medicare, and seven commercial payers, Cathy launched the Adirondack Medical Home Pilot, one of eight nationally recognized as a Multi-Payer Advanced Primary Care Practice Demonstration.
+The pilot successfully elevated the quality of care, improved the patient experience, reduced costs, and paved the way for a new clinically integrated accountable care organization (ACO) and the New York State Health Home Care Management Initiative.

-Cathy also restructured and nurtured the growth of AHI, executing a progressive five-year strategic plan that resulted in expansion of board membership; a focused and balanced portfolio in three programmatic areas – community health services, health systems transformation and administrative services; and growth in annual revenue by more than $7 million.
+Cathy restructured and nurtured the growth of AHI, executing a progressive five-year strategic plan resulting in expansion of board membership; a focused and balanced portfolio in three programmatic areas – community health services, health systems transformation, and administrative services; and growth in annual revenue by more than $7 million.

 Cathy earned her bachelor’s degree in accounting from Trinity College.
-She has served on the New York Rural Health Council, New York State Health Foundation Community Advisory Committee, and Adirondacks ACO Board of Directors.
+She served on the New York Rural Health Council, New York State Health Foundation Community Advisory Committee, and Adirondack’s ACO board of directors.